Sebastián Piñera: Foreign affairs

 As president, Piñera expressed support for the Argentine claim on the Falkland Islands, referring to "the unrenounceable rights of Argentina on the islands".

 In March 2012, Piñera visited Vietnam with the intention of increasing cooperation between the two countries in general and with Ho Chi Minh City, Vietnam's most populous and largest economic hub, in particular.
 HCM City also called for a Chilean sister city while receiving Piñera on 23 March.
 The visit included the signing of a bilateral trade agreement and several cooperation pacts in education, tourism, culture, and finance.

-President Piñera had a fundamental role in the creation of the Pacific Alliance, and also involved Chile in the international arena by celebrating the CELAC-EU Summit in Santiago in 2013 in which he had a discussion with Bolivia President Evo Morales on the topic of the Bolivian Government demanding Sea Access.
+Piñera had a fundamental role in the creation of the Pacific Alliance, and also involved Chile in the international arena by celebrating the CELAC-EU Summit in Santiago in 2013 in which he had a discussion with Bolivian President Evo Morales on the topic of the Bolivian Government demanding sea access.

-President Piñera with Bolivian President Evo Morales on the San José Mine in 2010.
+President Piñera with Bolivian President Evo Morales at the San José Mine in 2010.